KananEisley/transparency-community/README.md

 **macOS Users:**
 - Download the latest `.dmg` installer from our [releases page](https://github.com/KananEisley/transparency-community/releases)
 - Double-click to mount and drag to Applications folder
-- Launch "Transparency Platform" from Applications
+- Launch "Transparency" from Applications

 **Windows/Linux Users:**
 - Windows and Linux builds coming soon!